jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 JavaScript does not have _classes_ in the classic sense: it uses a prototype-based model of inheritance to represent relationships between objects akin to true classes in other languages, like Ruby.
 This model is sometimes called _Prototypal Inheritance_.
 For example, if two objects have the same object prototype (in other words, they inherit properties from the same prototype object), we could say that those objects are _instances_ of the same _class_.

 In turn, a prototype object can have its own prototype too.
 Most objects inherit ultimately from the basic `Object.prototype` object; for example, if we create a `Date` object, that newly created `Date` object will inherit from both the `Date.prototype` and the `Object.prototype` prototype objects.
-This creates a linked series of prototype objects called _the prototype chain_.
-This way, we can share behaviors among all instances of a _class_, delegating data and behaviors to the prototype, instead of having to define methods and properties in each object separately, and implement a system of object specialization and sub-specialization.
+This creates a linked series of prototype objects called _the prototype chain_: we can share behaviors among all instances of a _class_ by _delegating_ behavior to the prototype, instead of having to define methods and properties in each object separately.

+CARE !!!!

+> This prototypal inheritance model is sometimes called _behavior delegation_: from a top down/design perspective, the objects down the prototype chain _inherit_ the properties from the objects above; from the bottom up, we can talk about the objects on the bottom _delegating_ property queries to the prototype objects above them.

+So, in JavaScript context, we can talk about _objects delegating behavior to their respective prototypes_ or _object 'inheriting' behavior from their respective prototypes_: both are referring to the same phenomena from different perspectives.

+This model also allows us to implement a system of object specialization and sub-specialization.

 ```js
 function NewObject() {};